-Commander’s Palace is a New Orleans institution and they make fabulous seafood gumbo.
-This gumbo is a medley of shrimp, crab, oysters, onions, garlic, peppers, and okra.
-If you haven’t tried gumbo, you don’t know what you are missing.
+Commander’s Palace is a New Orleans institution, and they make fabulous seafood gumbo.
+Commander’s Palace Seafood gumbo is a medley of seafood and vegetables, including shrimp, crab, oysters, onions, garlic, peppers, and okra.
+You don’t know what you are missing if you haven’t tried the best gumbo.

 About Commander’s Palace Restaurant

-For well over 100 years, Commander’s Palace has been a venerated landmark located in New Orlean’s Garden District.
-But there is much more to this legendary restaurant than its infamous 25-cent lunchtime martini specials.
+For well over 100 years, Commander’s Palace has been a venerated New Orleans landmark in the Garden District.
+The restaurant has earned seven James Beard Foundation awards.
+But there is much more to this legendary restaurant than its haute Creole cuisine and infamous 25-cent lunchtime martini specials.

-Commander’s Palace has been serving up classic Cajun and Creole recipes, prepared by some of the finest chefs in Louisiana, for generations.
+Commander’s Palace has been serving up classic Cajun and Creole recipes for generations, prepared by some of the finest chefs in Louisiana, including Emeril Lagasse, Paul Prudhomme, Jamie Shannon, Tory McPhail, and Meg Bickford.

 One of the most popular dishes on the menu is the seafood gumbo.
-No trip to New Orleans is complete without a visit to Commander’s Palace for a bowl.
+No trip to New Orleans is complete without a visit to Commander’s Palace for a bowl of this fabulous gumbo.
+Their dining room is elegant with glass chandeliers and rich, plush chairs, and the hand-painted murals in the dining room are lovely.

 However, if you can’t make it to the Big Easy, you can still savor the taste of this dish by cooking up a batch at home using the Louisiana seafood gumbo recipe below.